-We have audited the financial statements of the Miami East Local School District, Miami County, (the District) as of and for the year ended June 30, 2000, and have issued our report thereon dated October 27, 2000.
-We conducted our audit in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited the financial statements of Miami East Local School District (the District), Miami County, as of and for the year ended June 30, 2001 and have issued our report thereon dated November 14, 2001.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.